larsvonschaff/Django-mockingbird/README.md

 ### Using the mocks

 The most straightforward way is to monkeypatch the object directly using its absolute path.
 In this example function_to_test is a function that can containt any amount of queries involving Model.
-With Django mockingbird only the code below is necessary for this kind of test to pass, no matter how complicated the queries.
+With Django Mockingbird only the code below is necessary for this kind of test to pass, no matter how complicated the queries.

 ```python